Offshore wind builders to cut more projects in world's top market

 "If they've got 10 other pipeline opportunities, they will go for the ones that give them the best rate of return," said a banking source who has helped finance offshore wind projects.

-British utility Centrica (CNA.L), for example, sold its Race Banks offshore wind farm project off the east coast of England to Denmark's DONG Energy DOENRY.UL last month, while it continues to pursue its Celtic Array project in the Irish Sea.
+British utility Centrica, for example, sold its Race Banks offshore wind farm project off the east coast of England to Denmark's DONG Energy last month, while it continues to pursue its Celtic Array project in the Irish Sea.

 Despite RWE and Scottish Power cancelling UK projects in the past two months, both are continuing with other British offshore wind projects.